cs225/CS225FinalProject/README.txt

 11) The instructor needs to be able to print reports (either to pdf or to a printer)

+12) Any personal information saved in a file must be encrypted

 ADDITIONAL FUNCTIONALITY (Time permitting)